12 Creating Analytic Datasets

 In this chapter, we will work on manipulating and combining data to create analytic datasets.

-12.1 RQ1: What is the distribution of moderate or worse air quality days by NC county in 2025?
+12.1 RQ1: What is the distribution of warm summer days in 2025 by North Carolina county?

-In this research question, our goal is to create an analytic variable representing the percent of air quality observations per county in 2025 that were moderate or worse air quality.
+In this research question, our goal is to create an analytic variable representing the percent of daily average summer temperatures that were above 70 degrees farenheit by NC county

 12.1.1 Data: